keblu/WebSite/content/home/about.md

 I invested myself in computer programming from a young age.
 I now mainly focus on the R statistical language, and I am a proponent of open source software and reproducible research.
 I am the author and co-author several R packages including the MSGARCH, NSE, and Sentometrics package.

-When I am not doing research or side project, I indulge myself in books from a wide variety of class such as financial history, biography, psychology, and sci-fi.
+When I am not doing research or side project, I indulge myself in books from a wide variety of genres such as financial history, biography, psychology, and sci-fi.